aaronalbinson/fresh/src/pages/how-to-enter.md

 templateKey: basic-page
 title: How To Enter
 elements:
+  - lightordark: dark
-  - paragraph: '# How To Enter'
+    paragraph: '# How To Enter'
     rparagraph: >-
       We’re keeping it simple, and going a little green here at Fresh, and will be asking for online entries only in a PDF format.
 If you have a physical